adamjast/rewardful/biz/sales/README.md

 #### Sales Funnel
 1. Lead
+2. Make a comment about a review they made
-2. Talked about the overall mission
+3. Talked about the overall mission
-3. Sent to Signup page
+4. Sent to Signup page
-4. Lead signed up
+5. Lead signed up